trapexit/mergerfs/README.md

 #### Is my OS's libfuse needed for mergerfs to work?

 No. Normally `mount.fuse` is needed to get mergerfs (or any FUSE filesystem to mount using the `mount` command but in vendoring the libfuse library the `mount.fuse` app has been renamed to `mount.mergerfs` meaning the filesystem type in `fstab` can simply be `mergerfs`.
+That said there should be no harm in having it installed and continuing to using `fuse.mergerfs` as the type in `/etc/fstab`.

+If `mergerfs` doesn't work as a type it could be due to how the `mount.mergerfs` tool was installed.
+Must be in `/sbin/` with proper permissions.

 #### Why was libfuse embedded into mergerfs?